learn-co-curriculum/react-ts-jsx/README.md

 return <div className="tweet">{/*child elements in here*/}</div>;
 ```

-### JSX Can Include TypeScript
+### JSX Can Include JavaScript/TypeScript

-While writing our pseudo-HTML in JSX, we can also write TypeScript _in-line_.
+While writing our pseudo-HTML in JSX, we can also write JS/TS _in-line_.
 We do this by wrapping the TypeScript code in **curly braces**.

 ```jsx